 Blended Burger Project™ About

-For the past several years, chefs have faced increasing pressure to serve healthier and more sustainable meals that reduce calories and sodium and still taste delicious.
-Simultaneously achieving nutrition, sustainability, and flavor is a core value of America’s food system and a major tenant of the James Beard Foundation and our Impact Programs.
+For the past several years, chefs have faced increasing pressure to serve healthier meals and become more sustainable with their menus.
+Achieving nutrition, sustainability, and flavor is a core value of America’s food system and a major tenant of the James Beard Foundation and our Impact Programs.

 A simple concept with the power to make a difference, The Blend in recent years has placed atop numerous food trend lists.
 The World Resource Institute named it a “power” food that should be on every burger menu.
-The Blend was conceived and incubated by the Healthy Menus R&D Collaborative (HMC), an educational initiative of high-volume culinary leaders developed by the Culinary Institute of America in partnership with its founding member, the Mushroom Council.
-The Blend concept is an example the innovative and strategic culinary insights that are used to address the substantial health and environmental imperatives that face the foodservice industry.
+The Blend was conceived and incubated by chefs at Healthy Menus R&D Collaborative (HMC), an educational initiative of high-volume culinary leaders developed by the Culinary Institute of America in partnership with its founding member, the Mushroom Council.
+The Blend concept is an example of the innovative and strategic culinary insights that are used to address the substantial health and environmental imperatives that face the foodservice industry.
 Read more about “The Blend” and “The Protein Flip” here.

-Many have perceived this groundbreaking development as an opportunity to change the way Americans eat.
-This year marks the second annual Blended Burger Project™, in which chefs across the nation, including those who already menu some of the best burgers around, have the opportunity to work with the James Beard Foundation and show guests how great taste, better nutrition, and increased sustainability can come together to improve the quality of the food they eat.
+This year marks the fourth annual Blended Burger Project™, in which chefs across the nation, including those who already menu some of the best burgers around, have the opportunity to work with the James Beard Foundation and show guests how great taste, better nutrition, and increased sustainability can come together to improve the quality of the food they eat.

 About the James Beard Foundation and Blended Burger Project™ Partnership

 This year JBF is pleased to once again partner with the Mushroom Council to host the Blended Burger Project™, which encourages chefs to create a healthier, more sustainable, and tastier burger that can be enjoyed by consumers across the country, while also educating diners about the many benefits of The Blend and the future of food. *(Or other protein, see Official Contest Rules for details.)

 The Blended Burger Project™ is supported by: